THERE IS CURRENTLY NO FIRE BAN IN PLACE

 Information below is from Alberta Emergency Management Agency Website - http://www.aema.alberta.ca/build-a-kit

 In an emergency, you will need some basic supplies.
 By taking a few simple steps today, you can become better prepared to face a range of emergencies.
 Individuals and families should be prepared to be self-sufficient for a minimum of 72 hours.
 On this page you will find emergency kit lists to help you and your family become more prepared.
 The items below will not apply to every situation or every person.
-Personalize your kit to suite your particular situation.
+Personalize your kit to suit your particular situation.

 If you are pressed for time, here are some basic items to consider for your emergency kit: